 Fundraising variations:

-Team members for your scarecrow relay race must dress up a scarecrow by running to a pile of clothes, putting on an item, and returning it to the next in line.
-Try out an additional obstacle course to increase the competition for older kids.
+Teams in the scarecrow relay must dress a scarecrow by running to a pile of clothes, putting on an item, and returning before the next team member goes.
+Try an additional obstacle course for older children to step up the competition.

 Setup instructions:

-Set up an area with clothes and accessories to build a scarecrow.
+Set up an area with old clothes and accessories ready to build a scarecrow.

 Required materials:

-Obstacle course items like cones or hoola hoops
+Obstacle course items such as cones or hula hoops.

 Fundraising variations:

-Add a time limit and continue racing until an ultimate winner is revealed.
+Add a time limit and keep racing until an overall winner is found.

-Put a fall fest twist on "Pin the tail on the Donkey."
-Blindfold participants and have them pin the tail on a black cat picture.
+Put an autumn twist on 'Pin the tail on the donkey.'
+Blindfold participants and have them pin the tail on a large black cat picture for Halloween-themed fun.

 Setup instructions:

-Draw or purchase a large black cat photo.
+Draw or print a large black cat image.

 Required materials: